 Earth Day is April 22!

-We have an abundance of trails in the Ogden Area, and leaving your picnic in the middle of a trail is a big no-no. If you pack in goodies, make sure that you pack out the empty containers.
+We have an abundance of trails and outdoor recreation in the Ogden Area, and leaving your picnic in the middle of a trail is a big no-no. If you pack in goodies, make sure that you pack out the empty containers.
 Because not everyone is aware of this rule, I like to hike with an extra bag to pick up any clutter I do stumble across on the trail.
 It’s a green habit to pick up and Mother Nature will thank you for it by giving you some good karma.

 Are you ready to start your volunteer adventure?
 Volunteer options range from a couple hours to ongoing opportunities.
 You can become a weed warrior, adopt-a-river, adopt-a-park, spend a day cleaning the trials, come to one of the many organized cleanup days or volunteer with different foundations and non-profits.
 To find out how you can help go to www.ogdencity.com or call 801-629-8214.

 And last but not least, be part of #Wild4Ogden, our part in the Pledge for the Wild campaign.
 We are excited to have joined other outdoor recreation and wilderness communities to promote responsible tourism and build awareness around opportunities to give back to the wild places in our iconic mountain town.
 Whether a traveler or a local, there is always ways to give back and assist those organizations that help take care of these amazing places.
 Learn how to buy special edition outdoor recreation posters and learn more about #Wild4Ogden at www.visitogden.com/wild4ogden/.